Batboy0540/FreeCodeCamp/Machine_Learning_With_Python/Rock Paper Scissors/README.md

 For this challenge, you will create a program to play Rock, Paper, Scissors.
 A program that picks at random will usually win 50% of the time.
 To pass this challenge your program must play matches against four different bots, winning at least 60% of the games in each match.

+This model will win with 84%+ using machine learning.